- Applies to:

 The Campus Safety Department will periodically request all employees to complete a key inventory form and return it to the Campus Safety Department.
 The key control officer will periodically conduct audits of residence hall and departmental key files to ensure accountability.
 Records of keys will be maintained by the key control officer and the locksmith and will only be accessible by them or their appointed designees.

 Keys provide different levels of access to both academic and residential buildings.
-A request for the issuance of keys must be submitted in writing to the Campus Safety Department or electronically to firstname.lastname@example.org by a supervisor, department chair, dean, director, or division vice president, giving approval for the keys to be issued for their established areas of responsibility.
-Only one key for a specific door will be issued to any one individual.
-The only exception to this rule will be for employees who supervise multiple student workers and who maintain compliance with the Calvin College Key Control Policy.
+An email request for the issuance of keys must be submitted to email@example.com by a supervisor, department chair, dean, director, or division vice president, giving approval for the keys to be issued for their established areas of responsibility.
+Only one key for a specific office door will be issued to any one individual.
+The only exception to this rule will be for employees who supervise multiple student workers from departments which provide services to the entire college (Campus Safety, Events Services, Physical Plant, CIT) and maintain compliance with the Calvin College Key Control Policy.
+Resident Directors will maintain key issuance for their respective building following Calvin College’s Key Control Policy.

 Depending upon the level of access provided, approval for a specific key to be issued will be required from one of the following people: